Key takeaways

 Credit cards are integral to business finances

 With the help of a point-of-purchase tool like a business credit card, owners can quickly access funds for day-to-day costs and manage payments.
-Before selecting a credit card, it’s important to review the card’s features including credit limit, rate, use limitation, annual fees and rewards.
+Before selecting a credit card, it’s important to review the card’s features including annual percentage rate, use limitations, annual fees and rewards.
 Most business credit cards offer higher credit limits than personal cards, giving you more spending power.
-Additionally, business cards aren’t connected to your personal credit line, so you can make larger purchases without the worry of impacting your credit utilization ratio.
+Additionally, business cards aren’t connected to your personal credit line, so you can make larger purchases without the worry of impacting your personal credit utilization ratio.

 Managing float: Value in the payment cycle

-Business credit cards provide you with a tool to make business purchases immediately, without needing to dip into cash reserves right away.
+Business credit cards provide you with a tool to make business purchases immediately, without dipping into cash reserves right away.
 The credit card float period, or the time between billing cycles that doesn’t incur any charges or interest, can also be a helpful tool when balancing your income and expenses.
-By paying your balance before the due date, you’ll avoid paying interest.
+By paying your balance before the due date, you avoid paying interest.

 If your payment is late, interest will accrue on the date of the first purchase in the billing cycle, not on the due date of the payment.
 It’s important to note that you can only utilize the float period if your balance is paid off every billing cycle.
 If you have an outstanding balance, you’ll be charged interest and fees as usual.